-In the event of a death in the immediate family, the Fire Chief will grant time off with pay to make funeral arrangements if necessary, and to attend the funeral.
+In the event of the death of a family member, the Fire Chief will grant time off with pay to make funeral arrangements if necessary, and to attend the funeral.
 A maximum of two (2) shifts will be granted off for each occurrence.
-Additional time may be granted and charged to sick leave if warranted by the employee's situation, as determined by the Chief.
-Immediate family shall be defined as spouse, mother, father, children, domestic partner as required by Tanner v.
-OHSU, sister, brother, step-children, mother-in-law, father-in-law, or grandparents.
+At the employees request additional leave may be granted and deducted from the employee's sick leave accrual.
+Family member means the spouse or domestic partner of an employee, a biological, adoptive or foster parent or child of the employee, a step-child, grandparent or grandchild of the employee, a brother, sister or parent-in-law of the employee or a person with whom the employee was or is in a relationship of in loco parentis.